net00-1/SW-DLT/README.md

 </div>

 ## How to Use
+1. **Download either the [a-Shell](https://apps.apple.com/us/app/a-shell/id1473805438) or [a-Shell Mini](https://apps.apple.com/us/app/a-shell-mini/id1543537943)**
-1. Copy a link to the clipboard (or use the share button if applicable)
+2. Copy a link to the clipboard (or use the share button if applicable)
-2. Run the shortcut from either the Shortcuts app (if using a copied link) or from the Share Sheet
+3. Run the shortcut from either the Shortcuts app (if using a copied link) or from the Share Sheet
-3. Select the option you need
+4. Select the option you need
-4. Wait for the process to finish
+5. Wait for the process to finish
-5. Use the Share menu to export the download to your chosen destination
+6. Use the Share menu to export the download to your chosen destination

 ## Main Features
 **Please check the full [documentation page](https://github.com/net00-1/SW-DLT/blob/master/Docs.md) to see a complete description of the available features**